oracle-livelabs/database-maa/zdm-physical-offline/prepare-target-db/prepare-target-db.md

    Login to target database server using Public IP and ssh key.

-2. Set the environment for the database.
+2. Connect to the target database.

    Switch user to **oracle** using below command.